 Offers a broad portrayal and experience of life covering many social layers and historical, cultural and social circumstances, representing the complexities of individual existence and human society and the correlation between society, cultural ideas and individuals and their relations.

-A referent may be almost anything in a text.
-Referents need not be single, but may constitute chains of referents.
+A referent is a versatile device that may set the tone, time and place, atmosphere, indeed, almost anything, directly or indirectly, in a text.
+The main purpose of a referent is to provide us with a frame of reference, a set of rules and a context when we are reading, so that we can interact successfully with the text.
 The most notable use of referents in literary realism is to place the text in relation to reality.
 This may be done by means of a wide range of devices, such as :

 The absence or withdrawal of the author from the text in the form of personal feeling, bias or opinion or manipulation of facts and/or potential interpretation by the reader.
 The author offers no commentary or interpretation of the events, circumstances or characters presented in the text, and assumes that the reader draws his or her own conclusions.